Want to learn more?

 What you will learn: In this quick guide, you will learn about things you can do in a day on St Thomas in the US Virgin Islands.
 This is perfect if you are on a cruise ship stop or if you are staying for longer.
 You will also find information about the best family resorts in the US Virgin Islands if you are staying longer.

 St Thomas is a very popular stop on Caribbean cruises, and there are many “shore tours” to choose from.
 Mostly, they are about beaches and shopping which are not our things.
 They are all quite pricey.
 If this is your thing, you can do one of these tours or there are many taxis waiting at the cruise ships to take you wherever you want.
-There are also many boat tours with activities like snorkeling.
-You can read our experiences of doing this in our post Virgins and Catamarans .
+There are also many boat tours with activities like snorkeling and we loved doing thsi the first time we visited the US Virgin Islands before we had kids.

 This is our recommendation of things to do in the US Virgin Islands in a day.
 We had a $50 budget.
 You can do all this easily in a day.
 We had lunch back on the ship in the middle of the day and waited for Z to have a nap before venturing out again and still fit it all in.